- Baby rice with your baby's usual milk

 - Red meat

-| Image Kellymom.com |
+Image Kellymom.com |

-Babies produce enzymes and digestive juices that work effectively on proteins and fats, however the pancreatic enzyme amylase necessary for the digestion of starches - whilst produced in larger quantities from around 6 months, can take up to 2 years to reach mature levels.
+Babies produce enzymes and digestive juices that work effectively on proteins and fats, however the pancreatic enzyme amylase necessary for the digestion of starches - whilst produced in larger amounts from around 6 months, can take up to 2 years to reach mature levels.
 Furthermore carbohydrate enzymes maltase, isomaltase and sucrase, do not reach adequate levels until around 7 months.
 Breastmilk does contain amylase to assist digestion, but it rather makes a mockery of the traditional "weaning plan".

 Judy Hopkinson, Ph.D., Associate Professor of Pediatrics at Baylor College of Medicine and member of LLLI's Health Advisory Council states: